Age

 Chloe Walker

-Hello hello, I'm Chloe!
-I’m a high school senior from Florida planning to double-major in graphic design and advertising.
-Though I am pursuing a career in advertising, I want to use this to fund my true passion: philanthropy.
+Hello, I'm Chloe!
+I’m a college student from Florida majoring in public relations and minoring in journalism.
+Though I am pursuing a career in news anchoring/reporting, I want to use this to fund my true passion: philanthropy.
 I want to dedicate my life to giving back and making a dent in all the needs that underserved communities like mine have.

 Thank you for reading.